savonet/book/language.md

 ### Conditional execution

-Liquidsoap embeds a preprocessor which allows to include or not part of the code depending on some conditions.
+Liquidsoap embeds a preprocessor which allows including or not part of the code depending on some conditions.
 For instance, the following script will print something only if the function `input.alsa` is defined: